harisazam/Android_MoviesList/README.md

 [![N|Solid](https://cdn1.imggmi.com/uploads/2019/2/10/56a2a12b1abab60f46270c96743d9a97-full.png)](https://cdn1.imggmi.com/uploads/2019/2/10/56a2a12b1abab60f46270c96743d9a97-full.png)

-This Android project contains sample APIs integration with sample UI, APIs documentation is here [Document Link][df1], main purpose to develop this project is to explan architecture approch and patterns used.
+This Android project contains sample APIs integration with sample UI, APIs documentation is here [Document Link][df1], main purpose to develop this project is to explain architecture approach and patterns used.

 ## What's Inside